QuerTCI: A Tool Integrating GitHub Issue Querying with Comment Classification: Evaluation

 Our isolated preliminary assessment of \tool\ involved a double-blind open card sort between two authors to independently evaluate our tool's integration with \GH\ and the model of \citet{Arya2019} and subsequently assess its accuracy.
 The authors chose a random selection of issue comment threads based on the same query and independently categorized them.
 The results were then compared to reach an agreed manual classification.
 We then used \tool\ to classify the issues comments and compare if \tool\ had categorized these issues in a similar way.

-While the initial results are promising, we plan to expand the evaluation in the future by involving external ESE researchers.
+While initial results are promising, we plan to expand the evaluation by involving external ESE researchers.
 Specifically, we will recruit independent ESE researchers to use \tool\ for an empirical study, e.g., one studying particular API usage.
-Then, we will also recruit other independent ESE researchers \emph{not} using \tool\ as a control.
-To reduce the number of variables, we would need each of the research teams to perform the \emph{same} study \emph{with} and \emph{without} our tool.
+Then, we will recruit other independent ESE researchers \emph{not} using \tool\ as a control.
+To reduce the number of variables, each of the research teams would perform the \emph{same} study \emph{with} and \emph{without} our tool.
 However, achieving this goal is highly unlikely as the studies will not be novel.
 More practically, we will use a mass survey among ESE researchers that have not used our tool and then compare the results with those where the researchers \emph{did} use it.
-Although the comparison will not be completely isolated, if the scale is large enough, we foresee that the obtained information will nevertheless be useful.
+Although the comparison will not be completely isolated, if the scale is large enough, we foresee that the results will nevertheless be useful.